CTechDigitalpt/sneaky-snake-game/README.md

 3. Avoid colliding with the snake's own body.
 4. Pass through walls to appear on the opposite side of the screen a sneaky snake attack on your prey.
 5. Every 100 points, you'll advance to the next level.
-6. Game ends when the snake collides with itself.
+6. Game ends with snake collision.

 ## Controls